AKSW/QuitStore/README.md

 * QUIT_TARGETDIR - the target repository directory on which quit should run
 * QUIT_CONFIGFILE - the path to the config.ttl (default: `/etc/quit/config.ttl`)
 * QUIT_LOGFILE - the path where quit should create its logfile
-* QUIT_BASEPATH - the HTTP basepath where quit will be served
+* QUIT_BASEPATH - the HTTP base path where quit will be served
-* QUIT_OAUTH_CLIENT_ID - the GitHub OAuth client id (for oauth see also the [github docu](https://developer.github.com/apps/building-oauth-apps/authorization-options-for-oauth-apps/))
+* QUIT_OAUTH_CLIENT_ID - the GitHub OAuth client id (for OAuth see also the [github docu](https://developer.github.com/apps/building-oauth-apps/authorization-options-for-oauth-apps/))
 * QUIT_OAUTH_SECRET - the GitHub OAuth secret

 To run the image execute the following command: